 Miebach's work focuses on the intersection of art and science and the visual articulation of scientific observations.
 Using the methodologies and processes of both disciplines, she translates scientific data related to astronomy, ecology and meteorology woven sculptures.
 Her method of translation is principally that of weaving in particular basket weaving - as it provides her with a simple yet highly effective grid through which to interpret data in three-dimensional space.
 By staying true to the numbers, these woven pieces tread an uneasy divide between functioning both as sculptures in space as well as instruments that could be used in the actual environment from which the data originates.
 In her recent work, Miebach has started to translate collected scientific or weather data into musical scores, which are then interpreted through sculptures as well as through collaborations with musicians.
 Says the artist, "My aim is twofold: to convey a nuance or level of emotionality surrounding my research that thus far has been absent from my visual work and to reveal patterns in the data musicians might identify which I have failed to see."
 In this work, Miebach focused her time on developing various mark making systems to capture the sounds she heard around her during her time as an artist in residence at the Mountain Lake Biological Field Station in the west Appalachian Mountains of Virginia.
 The result is collages that are used as sound maps to track the direction and quality of sounds found in different environments.
 Also in this exhibition by the artist is Wind II, July 13, 11:33am - 11:42am (2015), and Wind III, July 13, 11:43am - 11:47am (2015).
 Miebach (b.
-1972) has been featured in exhibitions internationally, including those at the Boston Arts Academy (MA), Craft and Folk Art Museum (CA), Frist Center for Visual Arts (TN), Akron Art Museum (OH), Minneapolis Institute of Art (MN), Mbaraka Cultural Design Center (Brazil), Crystal Bridges Museum of American Art (AR), and many others.
+1972) has been featured in exhibitions internationally, including those at the Boston Arts Academy (MA), Craft and Folk Art Museum (CA), Frist Center for Visual Arts (TN), Mundaneum Museum (Belgium), Akron Art Museum (OH), Milwaukee Art Museum (WI), Crystal Bridges Museum of American Art (AR), and many others.
 Her work is in the collections of the DeCordova Sculpture Museum (MA), Spencer Art Museum (KS), Crystal Bridges Museum of American Art (AR), Wellington Management (MA), Fidelity Investment (MA), and various private collections.
-She is the recipient of a Pollock-Krasner Award (2011), the Joan Mitchell Painter and Sculpture Award (2008), and the Artist Resource Trust Fund (2013), among others.
-She is represented by Miller Yezerski Gallery (Boston, MA).
+She is the recipient of a Pollock-Krasner Award (2011), the Virginia A. Groot Foundation Award (2016), TED Global Fellowship (2011), and the Artist Resource Trust Fund (2013), among others.
 This work appears courtesy of the artist

 Hours: Monday - Saturday, 12-6pm

 Rafael Lozano-Hemmer

-Method Random, 2014 / Chromogenic print on Kodak Endura paper / 32 x 55 inches
+Method Random 4, 2014 / Chromogenic print on Kodak Endura paper / Ed. of 3 / 32 x 55 inches